donejs/donejs/docs/place-my-order.md

 Now we have three routes available:

 - `:page` captures urls like [http://localhost:8080/home](http://localhost:8080/home) and sets the `page` property on `AppViewModel` to `home` (which is also the default when visiting [http://localhost:8080/](http://localhost:8080/))
-- `:page/:slug` which matches restaurant links like [http://localhost:8080/restaurants/spago](http://localhost:8080/restaurants/spago) which sets `page` and `slug` (a URL friendly restaurant short name)
+- `:page/:slug` matches restaurant links like [http://localhost:8080/restaurants/spago](http://localhost:8080/restaurants/spago) and sets `page` and `slug` (a URL friendly restaurant short name)
-- `:page/:slug/:action` which will be used to show the order page for a specific restaurant e.g. [http://localhost:8080/restaurants/spago/order](http://localhost:8080/restaurants/spago/order)
+- `:page/:slug/:action` will be used to show the order page for a specific restaurant e.g. [http://localhost:8080/restaurants/spago/order](http://localhost:8080/restaurants/spago/order)

+Its important to note that if any of these URLs are matched, AppViewModel, which is the application's global state, will contain these properties, even though they aren't present in the AppViewModel definition directly.
+Properties can be set on AppViewModel that aren't explicitly defined.

-**Note**: Whenever we create new routes we also need to restarting the development server.
+**Note**: Whenever we create new routes we also need to restart the development server.
 While the browser knows about the new routes as soon as you save the file, the server does not, so a restart is needed for them to work.

 ### Adding a header element